 I am a behavioral scientist, teacher, and writer.
 I am a contributing editor for Skeptical Inquirer magazine, for which I write the “Behavior & Belief” column, both online and in print.
-I have written personal essays in a variety of places—lately for the Observer, Medium, The Atlantic, The Good Men Project, and Tablet.
+I have written personal and professional essays in a variety of places, including the Observer, Medium, The Atlantic, The Good Men Project, Tablet, and Time.

 The first edition of my book Believing in Magic: The Psychology of Superstition won the William James Book Award of the American Psychological Association and was translated into Japanese, German, and Romanian.
 An updated edition was published in 2014.
 My book Going Broke: Why Americans (Still) Can’t Hold On To Their Money is an analysis of the current epidemic of personal debt.
-The first edition was translated into Chinese, and the second edition will be released in September of 2018 in both paperback and audiobook formats.
+The first edition was translated into Chinese, and the second edition was released in September of 2018 in both paperback and audiobook formats.
 In 2020, my book Superstition was published in the Oxford University Press Very Short Introduction series.
 The Spanish translation, Breve historian de la superstición, was published by Alianza editorial on January 13 (!), 2022.
 My latest book, The Uses of Delusion: Why It’s Not Always Rational to be Rational (Oxford, 2022), is out now in the US in hardcover, e-book, and audiobook.
 It will be published in the UK in August 2022.

 As an expert on superstition and irrational behavior, I have been quoted in many news outlets, including the New York Times, the Washington Post, the Los Angeles Times, and have appeared on CBS Sunday Morning, CNN International, the PBS NewsHour, and NPR’s Science Friday.
 See the In the Media page for recent quotes and appearances.

 I hold a PhD in psychology and BA and MA degrees in English Literature and am a Fellow of the Association for Psychological Science and the Committee for Skeptical Inquiry.
 The majority of my teaching career was spent at Providence College, the University of Rhode Island, and Connecticut College.
 My academic interests are in decision-making, behavioral economics, philosophy, behavior analysis, and belief in the paranormal.